tirthajyoti/Machine-Learning-with-Python/Deployment/Linear_regression/Readme.md

 `$ gunicorn --bind 0.0.0.0:5000 server_lm:app`

-This will start the HTTP server interface and run an `/predict` API endpoint.
+This will start the HTTP server interface and run an `/predict` API endpoint.<br>
+The exact address of this API is `http://0.0.0.0:5000/predict`.<br>
 We can take advantage of this endpoint by passing data to it in JSON format.
 To accomplish this, run,

 `$ python request_pred.py`